luigirizzo/lrtile-cinnamon/README.md

 # lrTile
-Cinnamon extension to move/resize windows with Alt/Shift + Arrows
-by Luigi Rizzo
+Cinnamon extension to move/resize windows on a grid with Alt/Shift + Arrows by Luigi Rizzo

 Alt+Arrows move the current window, Shft+Arrows resize it